-To be eligible for safety analyses of third doses (as an additional dose in a primary series or as a booster dose), individuals must be aged 5 years or older and must have previously received 2 doses of the Pfizer-BioNTech COVID-19 Vaccine.
+To be eligible for safety analyses of third doses (as an additional dose in a primary series or as a booster dose), individuals must be aged 5 years or older and must have previously received 2 doses of the Pfizer-BioNTech original monovalent COVID-19 Vaccine.
 Individuals who have received a COVID-19 vaccine other than the Pfizer-BioNTech Vaccine for the first or second dose will be excluded.

 Cohort definitions for third dose analyses of the general population, immunocompromised individuals, and individuals with a history of COVID-19 are described in Table 2.
-To be eligible, individuals must be enrolled for at least 12 months before the index date.
-Depending on whether data on vaccine dose number are recorded in the data sources, additional enrollment may be required from the beginning of authorization of the Pfizer-BioNTech COVID-19 Vaccine (ie, 11 December 2020) to enable dose number identification.
+To be eligible, individuals older than 1 year of age must be enrolled for at least 12 months before the index date or from the earliest date that they were eligible to receive the vaccine until the index date-whichever period is longer.
+Depending on whether data on vaccine dose number are recorded in the data sources, additional enrollment may be required from the beginning of authorization of the Pfizer-BioNTech original monovalent COVID-19 Vaccine (i.e., 11 December 2020) to enable dose number identification.
 The feasibility of determining dose number based on vaccine codes will be confirmed during the monitoring phase of the study, and all eligibility criteria will be fully documented in the SAP.

-Table 2.
-Cohort definitions for third dose analyses of the general population, immunocompromised individuals, and individuals with a history of COVID-19
+Table 2.Cohort definitions for third dose analyses of the general population, immunocompromised individuals, and individuals with a history of COVID-19

-Cohort Inclusion criteria Index date Exclusion criteria Dose 3 exposed Receipt of 3 doses of Pfizer-BioNTech COVID-19 Vaccine, with the third dose received more than 2 months after the second dose The third dose may be either an additional dose in a primary series or a booster dose.
-Date of third dose of Pfizer-BioNTech COVID-19 Vaccine Third dose received within 2 months after the second dose Record of any COVID-19 vaccine other than Pfizer-BioNTech COVID-19 Vaccine before the index date No receipt or receipt of only 1 dose of Pfizer-BioNTech COVID-19 Vaccine before the index date
+Cohort Inclusion criteria Index date Exclusion criteria Dose 3 exposed Receipt of 3 doses of Pfizer- BioNTech original monovalent COVID-19 Vaccine, with the third dose received more than 2 months after the second dose The third dose may be either an additional dose in a primary series or a booster dose.
+Date of third dose of Pfizer-BioNTech original monovalent COVID-19 Vaccine Record of any COVID-19 vaccine other than Pfizer- BioNTech original monovalent COVID-19 Vaccine before the index date

-Table 2.
-Cohort definitions for third dose analyses of the general population, immunocompromised individuals, and individuals with a history of COVID-19
+Table 2.Cohort definitions for third dose analyses of the general population, immunocompromised individuals, and individuals with a history of COVID-19

-Cohort Inclusion criteria Index date Exclusion criteria Dose 3 unexposed As of the index date, receipt of 2 doses in a primary series of Pfizer-BioNTech COVID-19 Vaccine, with no receipt of a third dose of any COVID-19 vaccine Individually matched to individuals in the dose 3 exposed cohort (in at least a ratio of 1:1) on time-specific propensity score (which is described in Section 8.7.2.3.1), age, state of residence (if feasible, or broader geographic region if not feasible), and time since receipt of dose 2 Randomly selected date in a period within close temporal proximity to the date of receipt of dose 3 in corresponding exposed individuals (e.g., within the same calendar month) Record of any COVID-19 vaccine other than Pfizer-BioNTech COVID-19 Vaccine before the index date No receipt or receipt of only 1 dose of Pfizer-BioNTech COVID-19 Vaccine before the index date Receipt of a third dose of COVID-19 vaccine on or before the index date
+Cohort Inclusion criteria Index date Exclusion criteria Dose 3 unexposed As of the index date, receipt of 2 doses in a primary series of Pfizer-BioNTech original monovalent COVID-19 Vaccine, with no receipt of a third dose of any COVID-19 vaccine Individually matched to individuals in the dose 3 exposed cohort (in at least a ratio of 1:1) on time-specific propensity score (which is described in Section 8.7.2.3.1), age, sex, state of residence (if feasible, or broader geographic region if not feasible), calendar time, and time since receipt of dose 2 Randomly selected date in a period within close temporal proximity to the date of receipt of dose 3 in corresponding exposed individuals (e.g., within the same calendar month) Record of any COVID- 19 vaccine other than Pfizer-BioNTech original monovalent COVID-19 Vaccine before the index date

-Individuals who receive 3 doses of the Pfizer-BioNTech COVID-19 Vaccine can contribute non-overlapping person-time to both the dose 3 exposed and dose 3 unexposed cohorts.
-Individuals in the dose 3 unexposed cohort may also contribute person-time to the dose 3 exposed cohort if they subsequently receive a third dose of the Pfizer-BioNTech COVID-19 Vaccine more than 2 months after the second dose.
-Conversely, individuals in the dose 3 cohort may be eligible for inclusion in the dose 3 unexposed cohort before they receive a third dose of Pfizer-BioNTech COVID-19 Vaccine.
+Individuals who receive 3 doses of the Pfizer-BioNTech original monovalent COVID-19 Vaccine can contribute non-overlapping person-time to both the dose 3 exposed and dose 3 unexposed cohorts.
+Individuals in the dose 3 unexposed cohort may also contribute persontime to the dose 3 exposed cohort if they subsequently receive a third dose of the Pfizer-BioNTech original monovalent COVID-19 Vaccine more than 2 months after the second dose.
+Conversely, individuals in the dose 3 cohort may be eligible for inclusion in the dose 3 unexposed cohort before they receive a third dose of Pfizer-BioNTech original monovalent COVID-19 Vaccine.